jasonchadwick/qc_utils/README.md

 # qc_utils
 General utility functions/definitions for quantum computing.

-Mostly gate utilities at the moment - defining common gates (X, H, CNOT) and gate constructors (rz, etc).
+Includes a wide variety of things such as defining numpy arrays of commonly-used gates, working with density matrices, generating Hamiltonians, and even performing state and process tomography.
 ## Usage

 Clone into whatever repository you are running code in.